 Practicing Python Lists?
 Don’t forget to test yourself later in our Python Quiz.

-Lists are one of the most versatile and widely used data structures in Python, and in this section on Solviyo, we focus entirely on them.
-Lists let us store collections of items in an ordered way, making them essential for everything from simple data storage to complex algorithms.
-We’ve created exercises that help you understand lists in a practical, hands-on way.
+Welcome to Solviyo’s Python Lists exercises, designed to help you master one of the most versatile and widely used data structures in Python.
+Lists allow you to store collections of items in an ordered way, making them essential for both simple data storage and complex algorithms.
+These exercises guide you step by step, from basic operations to advanced list manipulations.